 Frequently Asked Questions

 No coolers are permitted in the grandstand seating area at LVMS.
-Fans are allowed to bring unopened bottles of water into the gates.
+Fans are allowed to bring one 20-ounce or less non-alcoholic beverage into the gates.

 No alcoholic beverages may be brought into the grandstand seating area.